 Whew!
 Summer’s over, the crowds are gone, fall weather is on the way—and with it (usually) crystal-clear skies and views to go with.
 There’s no better time for a trip con canine along California’s gorgeous Central Coast.
 Start in Santa Cruz County, where the cottage-and-cabin options include the family-favorite Santa Cruz/Monterey KOA in Watsonville, just a few miles from t Read more.

-Lake County dog-friendly campgrounds
+Lake county dog-friendly campgrounds

 Summers are made for camping, and Lake County has no shortage of dog-friendly campgrounds, both public and private, where you can pop a tent or pull up an RV for a few days of outdoor fun with your family, pup included.
 On the private campground side, you’ll find full hookups, tent sites, club rooms, motel-style lodging and lots of other amenities at waterfront resorts including The Narrows Read more.

-Nothing to Growl About at Big Bear Lake
+Nothing to growl about at Big Bear Lake

 Photo by @colterandkenai.